-addressable object that is addressed relative to another addressable object
+addressable object that is addressed relative to another addressable object lineage provenance, source(s) and production process(es) used in producing a resource

 EXAMPLE 1 An apartment within an apartment building.
 EXAMPLE 2 A unit within a complex of units.